oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================

 -- Table: user_roles
--- Only admins can create, update, or delete roles.
--- The SELECT permission is handled by the GRANT statement in Section 1.
-CREATE POLICY "Admins can write to user_roles" ON public.user_roles FOR INSERT, UPDATE, DELETE
+CREATE POLICY "Admins can manage user roles" ON public.user_roles FOR ALL
   USING (get_my_role() = 'admin')
   WITH CHECK (get_my_role() = 'admin');

+CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT
+  USING (user_id = auth.uid());

 -- Table: students